Two organic ways to kill weeds this spring

 Weeds that grow between the pavers on our back patio get on my last nerve.
 With a small dog and a slew of other wild critters running around in our wooded back yard, I hate to use a chemical solution to get rid of them.
 And yet, they must die.

-Here are two guilt free ways to get rid of weeds naturally.
+Here are two guilt-free ways to get rid of weeds naturally.

-The baking soda neutralizes the pH in the soil and makes it hard for weeds to grow.
+The baking soda neutralizes the pH in the soil and makes it difficult for weeds to grow.
 That being said, this is something you'd only do if you know that you'll want nothing to grow there for a while.